Tohaker/graphql-inspector/website/docs/essentials/notifications.md

 ## Notifications on Slack

-In order to use Slack notifications, you need to create your own application on Slack and an Incoming Webhook.
-[Follow these instructions](https://slack.com/intl/en-pl/help/articles/115005265063-Incoming-Webhooks-for-Slack).
+In order to use Slack notifications, you need to create your own application on Slack and an Incoming Webhook. <span style={{textDecoration: 'underline'}}>[Follow these instructions](https://slack.com/intl/en-pl/help/articles/115005265063-Incoming-Webhooks-for-Slack)</span>.

 ```yaml
 notifications: